nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,

 * can save `UserPref` objects in json format and read it back.
+* can save `Config` objects in json format and read it back.
 * can save the WhatsLeft data in xml format and read it back.

 ### 2.6.
 Common classes